Skip to Content

 Exercise for Cushing’s Horses

-Exercise is not optional for PPID horses that can tolerate it — it is a management tool.
-Regular movement improves insulin sensitivity, supports muscle maintenance (which PPID actively degrades), aids digestive motility, and supports a healthier weight.
-The risk is exercising through a laminitis episode, which causes serious and often permanent damage.
-The rule: exercise is appropriate when the horse is not in an active laminitis episode and is comfortable moving at the walk.
-For specific conditioning approaches for horses over 15, see the exercise and conditioning guide for senior horses.
+Exercise is a management tool for PPID horses that are sound enough to work.
+Regular movement improves insulin sensitivity, supports muscle maintenance, aids digestive motility, and supports healthy weight.
+The rule: exercise is appropriate when the horse is not in an active laminitis episode and comfortable at the walk.

 Horse Status Appropriate Exercise Avoid